 Genomic Applications Partnership Program (GAPP)

-Please Note: Applicants are strongly encouraged to contact Genome Prairie prior to commencing the application process.
+Please note: Applicants are strongly encouraged to contact Genome Prairie to determine project eligibility and to obtain the Expression of Interest (EOI) form.

 GAPP projects will: